mackenziekbrooks/slides/DLF17-specsgrading.md

 * Unsworth, John.
 “Documenting the Reinvention of Text: The Importance of Failure.”
 The Journal of Electronic Publishing, vol. 3, no. 2, Dec.
 1997. quod.lib.umich.edu, doi:10.3998/3336451.0003.201.
 </div>

-# Include!
-* Often the quality assignments are from students who are bringing outside skills/stuff to the classroom.
-* We expect students to know the forms/templates through example but not explicit instruction
-* grades should reflect height and number of hurdles
-* be selective to match LO
-* student work example
-* multiple reflections gives time to implement

-The DH community values the concept of “productive failure."
-But how do we model and reward this concept for students in the confines of a course?
-This presentation will describe an alternative grading system known as “Specifications Grading” and its use in two iterations of an undergraduate DH course.

-The DH community values the concept of “productive failure."
-Breaking tools or playing around with methodologies deepens our skills in ways that strictly following a tutorial cannot.
-As researchers, this behavior is encouraged as part of the research process and documented on blogs and social media.
-But how do we model this concept for students in a meaningful way?
-How do we reward their own productive failure within the confines of a course?
-Not only are undergraduates newcomers to both traditional and digital research methodologies, they arrive with varying levels of technology experience.
-Some have too much confidence in their abilities while others do not have enough.
-On some campuses, students are extremely grade conscious and demand detailed rubrics for even the most experimental assignments.
-Designing engaging and fair assignments in this context is a challenge.

-This presentation will describe an alternative grading system known as “Specifications Grading” and its use in an undergraduate DH course.
-From the student perspective, this system aims to reduce the stress and mystery of grades while also raising academic standards.
-From the instructor perspective, Specs Grading is intended to reduce grading time and force assignments to actually reflect learning objectives.
-In a DH course, Specs Grading works by requiring and assessing student work on individual phases of methodology, rather than the final product.
-The presentation will provide an overview of the grading system, its use in a 2016 course, and revisions to the system for a second offering of the course in fall 2017.